last updated on: 18th Nov 2015

 What support is available for applicants?

 Please don’t let any part of this process put you off!
 A wide range of resources is available to help you.
 The Growth Fund Committee is keen to discern God's calling and not focus only on those churches who maybe more used to completing grant application forms.
 For smaller (Tier 1) applications, the Growth Fund and Pioneer Support Officer can provide support and guidance.
 For the larger (Tier 2) applications, a member of the Committee will accompany you through the application process and ask pertinent questions as you go.

 As most Tier 2 (larger, multi-year) grants are likely to involve employment, applicants may find the pack for employers produced by the Church Urban Fund to be of assistance, as well as the supporting documentation that goes alongside this, found here.
 As well as fulsome information in most aspects of employment law and good practice, it also gives links to sample documents (e.g. contract, sickness procedures, interviewing questions, holiday record card, etc.) to save these needing to be created from scratch.
 It is a significant resource which should save much time and we are grateful to the Church Urban Fund for its production.
 It should be read alongside a short briefing note on Human Resources and the Growth Fund.

 Back to top

 How often does the Growth Fund Committee decide on grants?

 Tier 1 grants are made by a smaller sub-committee which is aiming to meet every six weeks.
-Tier 2 grants are made on a quarterly basis and normally the Growth Fund Administrator and/or a member of the Committee will have worked with you over a short period of time prior to a decision on your application.
+Tier 2 grants are made on a quarterly basis and normally the Growth Fund and Pioneer Support Officer and/or a member of the Committee will have worked with you over a short period of time prior to a decision on your application.

 Back to top

 - Chair: Professor David Wilson (also Chair of the House of Laity, Diocesan Synod).

 - Vice Chair: Ven David Newman, Archdeacon of Leicester

 - Ven Tim Stratford, Archdeacon of Leicester